Interceptive Orthodontics

 Distalizer / Molar Rotation

-A distalizer is used to reposition molars before comprehensive orthodontic treatment begins.
-By properly aligning these teeth early on, this approach can make future orthodontic care more efficient and may help reduce overall treatment time.
+A distalizer is used to reposition molars before full orthodontic treatment begins.
+By addressing molar positioning early, this approach helps streamline the bracket phase and can shorten the overall treatment time.

 Herbst Device

-The Herbst appliance is often used alongside braces to correct an overbite, which is frequently related to the positioning of the lower jaw.
-Most commonly recommended for patients between the ages of 10 and 13, this appliance takes advantage of natural growth to guide jaw development.
-It is attached to both the upper and lower molars, gradually encouraging the lower jaw into a more optimal position before progressing to the next phase of treatment.
+The Herbst appliance works alongside braces to correct an overbite, which is often caused by the positioning or size of the lower jaw.
+Most commonly used in patients aged 10 to 13, it takes advantage of the natural growth period to help guide jaw development.
+The device is cemented to the upper and lower first molars on each side and works gradually to shift the lower jaw into a better position before the next stage of orthodontic treatment begins.

 Lane Family Dentistry provides a wide range of dental services in Vilonia, AR.
 Call 501-796-3903 to learn more and schedule an appointment.